Dematamal Viharaya, the Sanctuary of Prince Saddhatissa – සද්ධාතිස්ස කුමරු සැඟවුණු දෙමටමල් විහාරය

 Dematamal Viharaya is located at Helagama on the Buttala-Okkampitiya road which leads to the Maligawila Buddha Statues.
 The temple lies about 4 km from the Buttala town.

-Located in the middle of paddy field, you can see the dark coloured Stupa and the bo-tree surrounded by the green paddy from the road itself.
-Though much attention is not paid by the average tourist, history of the temple complex date back to the 3rd century BC.
+Located in the middle of a paddy field, you can see the dark coloured Stupa and the bo-tree surrounded by the green paddy from the road itself.
+Though much attention is not paid by the average tourist, the history of the temple complex dates back to the 3rd century BC.

-According to folklore it is said that was the temple which prince Tissa hid from his brother prince Gamini (some times called Gemunu, later king Dutugemunu) after a major battle for power at the location now called Yudaganawa.
+According to folklore, this was the temple which Prince Tissa hid from his brother Prince Gamini (sometimes called Gemunu, later King Dutugemunu) after a major battle for power at the location now called Yudaganawa.

-After the death of King Kavanthissa (2nd Century BC), his two sons, price Gamini and prince Tissa had two major battles in the struggle for power.
+After the death of King Kavanthissa (2nd Century BC), his two sons, Prince Gamini and Prince Tissa had two major battles in the struggle for power.
 Legend says that the first battle at the Yudaganawa was won by Tissa.

-But the second battle was won by Gamini and Tissa unable to flee far, hid inside this temple knowing the brother will never violate the sanctity of a Buddhist temple.
+But the second battle was won by Gamini and Tissa unable to flee far, hid inside this temple knowing the brother would never violate the sanctity of a Buddhist temple.
 Prince Gamini pursuing after his brother, realised he was inside the temple and asked chief incumbent Ven.
 Gonashanka Tissa Thero whether his brother was inside the temple.
-The thero unable to lie answered in form of riddle neither lying nor giving away Tissa.
+The Thero unable to lie answered in the form of a riddle neither lying nor giving away Tissa.

 Prince Gemunu raised a fresh army and [again] set out to flight ; but thinking within himself that it would be impossible to wage war with the Tamils if he wasted his army by continuing to fight in this way, sent this letter to Tissa: “Let us two fight the one against the other ; the land to him who gains the day.”
 On receiving this letter, Tissa mounted the Kadol elephant and went forth, whilst king Gemunu started on his horse.
 The two brothers having met in Yudahganjipitiya, Prince Gemunu made his horse leap over the back of the Kadol elephant, and struck Tissa with the back of his sword.
 Then the Kadol elephant being wroth thought within himself, On my back was a woman; on the horse rode a man and threw Prince Tissa to the ground.
 As Tissa fled, Gemunu thought, “ I will seize und take him prisoner ; otherwise he will again raise an army and make war upon me,” and pursued after him to seize him.
 Tissa took shelter among the monks, whilst Gemunu kept up the pursuit and watched at the vihara entrance.
 The monks having seen Gemunu pursuing Tissa, when the latter took shelter among them, those who were sitting stood up, and those who were standing sat down.
 When Gemunu asked them, “ My lords, where is Tissa who has just come here ?’* they answered, “We have not seen him either sitting or standing.”
 The monks bore out Tissa as if they carried a dead monk swathed in yellow robes, and Gemunu having perceived it said, “ There goes Tissa, a powerless body, on the shoulders of the monks and taking with him the elephant Kadol and his mother repaired to the city of Magama.